carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

       - **On a Schedule** with Amazon EventBridge (CloudWatch Events).

 - Lambda limitations:
-  - Execution time can’t exceed 900 seconds or 15 min
+  - Execution time can’t exceed 15 min (900 seconds)
   - Min required memory is 128MB and can go till 10GB with 1-MB increment
   - `/temp` directory size to download file can’t exceed 512 MB
   - Max environment variables size can be 4KB